-We offer German Classes once a week.
+We offer German Classes once a week as well as online offerings.
 The classic school year course consists of 30 weeks and roughly follows the public school calendar in regard to holidays.
-A school day consists of 3 hours of class with a break time in-between.
+A school day consists of 3x 45 mins of class with break times in-between (online classes last approx. 2 hours without breaks).
 This equals a total of 90 lessons (30x3x45min) active German per school year.
-Classes are limited to 10 students.
+Classes sizes are limited to 10 students.

 German as a Foreign Language

 Our students can be divided into two main groups based on their previous exposure to the German language: One group are students for whom German is a Foreign Language.

 Classes clearly focus on achieving communicative competence and adequate literacy by developing skills of listening, speaking, reading and writing.
 We want our students to be able to reach at least an A2 or B1 level (Common European Framework to Reference – CEFR) – which means that they can understand the main points and standard language as used.

 German as a Heritage Language